 Booz Allen's design thinking approach began with a detailed qualitative research phase during which the company's staff interviewed residents, volunteers and staff.
 Analysis of the collected data showed families wanted clear, concise and simple communication from The Inn prior to their first visit, among other things.

-INNSpirations SPRING 2017

-The Children's Inn at NIH
+SPRING 2017 In at NIH

 Mission Statement